laialaodi/markdown-of-script/2023-04-28-harry-potter-english-script.markdown

 **Longbottom**: Kill him!

 **Voldemort**: Alright, if you are still refuse to realize your mistake.
-Accio!
+Petrificus Totalus!

-Sorting Hat flew over Longbottom's head.
+Longbottom can't move.

-**Voldemort**: Incendio!
-Now Longbottom is showing the result of defying me!
+**Harry**: Protego.

-**Harry**(quiet): Protego.
+**Voldemort**: Avada Kedavra!

-Longbottom stopped burning and felt amazed.
+Longbottom can move again and feel amazed.

 **Voldemort**(frightened): What?
 How?
 Who?!!